cmoynan/The-Premier-League-Quiz/README.md

 ![image](https://github.com/cmoynan/The-Premier-League-Quiz/assets/150179658/c83d20d1-4dbc-476a-8479-d7c3bdeca81e)

 Once 10 questions are answered it will give the user the amount of correct answers out of 10.
-On the reult page they will be presented with a restart button which will refresh the webpage and give the users a new set of quesyions. there is 30 questions so the prbability of getting the exact smae questions in the same order is very slim and this will keep the users interested.
+On the result page they will be presented with a restart button which will refresh the webpage and give the users a new set of questions.
+There is 30 questions so the probability of getting the exact same questions in the same order is very slim and this will keep the users interested.

 ![image](https://github.com/cmoynan/The-Premier-League-Quiz/assets/150179658/080641ca-1ff9-421e-b590-e4467d666d5b)